-Behind the scenes, there were concerns.
+Behind the scenes, there were more pressing concerns.
 Dr. Frank Howard Lahey, a respected surgeon known for opening a multi-specialty group practice in Boston, was brought in for a consultation.
 Lahey’s connection with the Navy’s consulting board is what led him to the White House.

 After a careful examination, Lahey informed Roosevelt that he was in advanced stages of cardiac failure and should not seek a fourth term.
 He even went so far as to warn Roosevelt that if he did win reelection, he would likely die in office.
 Roosevelt listened but did not follow Lahey’s advice.
 He felt it was his duty to continue.